-The AEA framework consists of several core elements, some which are required to run an AEA and others which are optional.
+The AEA framework consists of several core components, some required to run an AEA and others optional.

-In Core Components - Part 1 we discussed the elements each AEA uses.
-We will now look at some of the advanced elements each AEA uses.
+In Core Components - Part 1 we described the common components each AEA uses.
+In this page, we will look at more advanced components.

 Wallet contains the private-public key pairs used by the AEA.
 Skills do not have access to the wallet, only the decision maker does.